 User session recordings are powerful because they show users interacting with your product.
 By tracking user behavior through software like HotJar or FullStory, you can watch when moments of confusion or frustration crop up.

-Once your team has formed a hypothesis about the UX friction and sketched out a new design solution, you can use guerrilla usability testing to test your assumptions and refine the design.
+Once your team has formed a hypothesis about the UX friction and sketched a new design solution, you can use another method to learn more.
+For example, you might add a feedback form to the UI or conduct guerrilla usability testing to test your assumptions and refine a new design.

 When Customer Insights Turn Into Bigger UX Research Conundrums